If you want a natural way to promote hair growth, you should give DIY homemade hair growth oil a try!

 This means that it could help treat conditions like dandruff or hair loss.

-In one study, a mixture of lavender, rosemary, and cedarwood was used on people with alopecia areata (hair loss).
+One study used a mixture of lavender, rosemary, and cedarwood on people with alopecia areata (hair loss).

 Tea tree oil is an effective antiseptic oil that can help to keep the scalp clean and healthy.
 It can treat itchy scalp, dandruff, and other fungal and bacterial infections.